HSE-LAMBDA/ai4material_design/README.md

 dvc pull datasets/csv_cif/pilot.dvc datasets/experiments/pilot-plain-cv.dvc
 ```

-1. Prepare splits for experiments.
+1. [For reference] Tis is how the data splits aka experiments are generated.
+There is no need to do this step, the splits are available in DVC.
 Splits are shared between people, so don't overwrite them.
 ```
 python scripts/prepare_data_split.py --datasets=datasets/csv_cif/pilot --experiment-name=pilot-plain-cv
 ```